 Every step of this journey is also a complete reporting mission that only you can support.

-Once again the co-producers of this documentary, that will help fund this project, will be the first to get the passwords and watch it for free.
+Like in our four previous documentaries (Debtocracy, Catastroika, Fascism Inc and This Is Not A Coup the people that will help us fund this project, will be the first to get the passwords and watch it for free.
 The completion of the documentary will depend on funding flow.
 However, our goal is to deliver the final copy before the end of 2018.

 Remember, though, that in this project the journey is equally important…